EFMP Family Support Liaison (Non-Clinical)

 Who should enroll in the program?

-Family members with special medical or educational needs should enroll in the EFMP including spouses, children and dependent adults who:
+Family members with special medical or educational needs lasting longer than six months are required to enroll in the EFMP including spouses, children and dependent adults who:

 Why enroll in the program?

-Enrollment in the EFMP ensures that family members' documented medical and educational needs receive consideration during the assignment coordination process.
+Enrollment in the EFMP in mandatory for Active Duty, and ensures that family members' documented medical and educational needs receive consideration during the assignment coordination process.
 Through the EFMP family support office, families can receive assistance with navigating military and community support systems.

 How do families enroll in the program?

-Families can enroll by obtaining paperwork from the EFMP medical point of contact at their local military treatment facility, or, in the Marine Corps, from Marine Corps Community Services.
+Families can enroll by obtaining paperwork from the EFMP medical point of contact at their local military treatment facility, The EFMP Liaison, or in the Marine Corps, from Marine Corps Community Services.
 The forms for enrollment are:

 What is assignment coordination?